Recent Ketamine Research Studies on Addiction

 Recent ketamine research studies conducted by the National Institutes of Health in 2006 show a low doses of ketamine provided considerable relief from depression symptoms within two hours’ time, with effects lasting for up to seven days.
 From an addiction recovery standpoint, these results open up new possibilities for treating drug withdrawal as well as the types of long-term depression symptoms experienced in recovery.

-If you’re struggling with an alcohol or drug addiction problem, please don’t hesitate to call our toll-free helpline at 800-601-3889 to speak with one of our addiction counselors.
+If you’re struggling with an alcohol or drug addiction problem, please don’t hesitate to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addiction counselors.